 ghc –shared -o foo.dll bar.o baz.o wibble.a -lfooble

-By feeding the ghc compiler driver the option –shared
+By feeding the ghc compiler driver the option –shared, it

 will build a DLL rather than produce an executable.
 The DLL will